-Observe that the number of alternatives of the expression 3.1 in the root node is 8.
-It indicates that with it as the root node, there are 8 different plans.
-However, there are only 2 tree structures over all these 8 plans as shown in Figure ~\ref{fig:groupTree}.
+Observe that the number of alternatives of expression 3.1 in the root node is 8.
+That is, there are 8 different plans rooted at expression 3.1.
+However, there are only 2 tree structures in all these 8 plans, as shown in Fig.~\ref{fig:groupTree}.
 The number in each node represents the id of the group.
-Since these trees represent connections between different groups, we refer to them collectively as \textit{group forest}.
-Each \textit{group tree} in a group forest represents multiple plans with the same structure and if the structure distance of a group tree and the \textsc{qep} is larger than a given \textit{distance threshold} $\tau_d$, \ie $s\_dist(\pi,\pi^*)\ge\tau_d$, all the corresponding ids can be filtered out.
+Since these trees represent connections between different groups, we collectively refer to them as \textit{group forest}.
+Each \textit{group tree} in a group forest represents multiple plans with the same structure, and if the \textsf{LogiPln} distance of a group tree and the \textsc{qep} is larger than a given \textit{threshold} $\tau_d$, \ie $s\_dist(\pi,\pi^*)\ge\tau_d$, all the corresponding ids can be filtered out.
 Observe that the number of group trees is significantly smaller than the number of \textsc{aqp}s.
-Therefore, uninformative plans can be quickly eliminated by leveraging them.
-In order to construct the \textit{group forest}, we only need to traverse the \textsc{memo} in a bottom-up manner, which is extremely fast, \ie time cost is linear to the height of the constructed tree.\eat{ Empirical results shows that even if the plan space reaches millions, it can still be constructed in 2s.}
+Therefore, uninformative plans can be quickly eliminated accordingly.
+To construct the \textit{group forest}, we only need to traverse \textsc{memo} bottom-up, which is extremely fast, \ie time cost is linear to the height of the constructed tree.\eat{ Empirical results shows that even if the plan space reaches millions, it can still be constructed in 2s.}